 Fingerprinting is done by recording information about your web browser and device settings.
 The ad company uses this information to identify you without even having to store anything on your device.
 (We have a guide on how to mitigate browser fingerprinting.)

-The best ad blocker VPNs protect your privacy by blocking ads from third-party ad domains that would install trackers on your device when they display their ads.
-By blocking the trackers, the VPN prevents the ad domains from collecting data about you.
+The best ad blocker VPNs protect your privacy by blocking ads and other content that could install trackers on your device.
+By blocking the trackers, the VPN prevents the people sending the trackers to you from collecting data about you.

-An ad block VPN keeps you secure by preventing ad domains from installing trackers or malware on your device.
+An ad block VPN keeps you secure by blocking domains that could install trackers or malware on your device.

 Conclusion: Combine a VPN with ad blocking for more privacy and security